Instance-JS/Instance/docs/ADR.md

 During early prototyping of Instance.js, the goal was to blend modern ES6+ class-based inheritance with jQuery's fluent, collection-like API for DOM manipulation. jQuery objects (`$(selector)`) are array-like wrappers that support method chaining (e.g., `.append().css()`) and treat elements as pseudo-collections (e.g., `$(el)[0]` for the raw node).

-Standard classes in JavaScript are functions (hence objects) and can be dynamically extended with properties or methods.
-However, integrating jQuery compatibility required ensuring that Instance subclasses could seamlessly adopt jQuery's `fn` methods without prototype pollution or manual delegation.
-This meant modifying the class constructor object itself to merge jQuery behaviors, while preserving vanilla JS extensibility.
+Standard ES6+ classes support prototype extension, allowing methods to be dynamically added to `ClassName.prototype`.
+To integrate jQuery compatibility, Instance needed to adopt jQuery's `fn` methods without wrapper objects or manual delegation, enabling direct method chaining on Instance-based elements.

 ### Decision

-We decided to treat class constructors as modifiable objects, (adding `this[0]` and `this.length`), dynamically merging jQuery's `$.fn` methods onto `Instance.prototype` during initialization.
-This is triggered lazily (on first instantiation) (`new Instance()`) and skips existing properties to allow overrides.
+Classes are Function objects.
+I noticed that it would be quite easy to add jQuery compatibility by making instances array-like (adding `this[0]` and `this.length`) and dynamically merging jQuery's `$.fn` methods onto `Instance.prototype` during initialization.
+So I did.
+This is triggered lazily (on first instantiation via `new Instance()`) and skips existing properties to allow overrides.

 The approach:

-- Check for jQuery availability.
+- Check for jQuery availability
-- Iterate `Object.keys($.fn)` and copy function properties to `Instance.prototype` if not already defined.
+- Iterate `Object.keys($.fn)` and copy function properties to `Instance.prototype` if not already defined
-- Expose as a static `mergeJQuery(force)` method for manual control.
+- Expose as a static `mergeJQuery(force)` method for manual control
+- Mark as merged via `Instance.isMerged` flag to prevent redundant operations

 This enables `new Instance(el).append('<p>')` to behave like `$(el).append('<p>')`, with Instance methods always taking precedence.